ThomasWalter/ThomasWalter.github.io/_pages/index.md

 The CBIO has a strategic partnership with the [Institut Curie](https://curie.fr) and INSERM, and is part of the mixed unit [U900-CBIO](https://science.curie.fr/recherche/biologie-interactive-des-tumeurs-immunologie-environnement/c/) dedicated to Bioinformatics, Epidemiology and Systems Biology of cancer.

-## Bioimage Analysis at the Centre for Computational Biology (CBIO)
+## Bioimage Analysis at the CBIO and the Institut Curie

 My own research field is **Bioimage Informatics**.
 My team develops methods and tools to analyse image data in biology and medecine.
 In particular, we develop computer vision methods to analyse cellular and tissular phenotypes.